farout101/Uni_Geeks_xD/README.md

 - `project/templates/`: Contains the HTML templates for the application.
 - `project/static/`: Contains the static files (CSS, JavaScript, images) for the application.

-## API implementation
+## API Implementation

-We are planning to develop a comprehensive RESTful API using Django REST Framework (DRF) to enhance the functionality and accessibility of Uni_Geeks.
+I am planning to develop a comprehensive RESTful API using Django REST Framework (DRF) to enhance the functionality and accessibility of Uni_Geeks.
 The API will include the following endpoints:

 ### Authentication